 Studies have shown that participation in El Sistema programs improves children’s outcomes in school attendance, academic performance, and even general health and wellbeing.
 Venezuela’s flagship program has positively impacted the lives of over 2 million children.

 In ten years, BRAVO's inaugural students will graduate from high school and the feature length documentary Music Changes Everything will be ready to screen around the globe.
+In the meantime, I'm building short, 2-3 minute vignettes that highlight the kids and their stories of transformation.

 To follow progress on the documentary, follow the link: